A bit of Background

 - I contacted my vet to let him know, He asked to see her again to check his diagonosis.
-Which he later considered his (the vet) to be correct.
+Which he later considered his own (the vet) to be correct, not the farrier.
 As I am sure you can imagine, I was very confused on what route to go and who's advice to take.

 - My vet consulted with a horse vet, and got back to me, saying it is laminitis.
-And that in their opinion it would be best to put her down to sleep.
+And that in their opinion it would be best to put her down.
 They suggested doing x-rays to see if the Pedal boned had turned / dropped in which case they said there is no hope.
 I was devastated!

 - I consulted with my farrier who has had a lot of experience in laminitis cases, to which he totally disagreed with the vet.
 He said you can save a horse with laminitis even if the pedal bone has dropped, and in his experience: laminitis will heal!
 It is only about 5% of cases where you actually end up having to put the horse down.
 This gave me huge hope!